Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/monitoring-with-prometheus.rst

 configurations in Prometheus and you don't have to make your own reverse proxy to let Prometheus access securely to your server metrics.

-The server metrics are gathered by `node_exporter <https://github.com/prometheus/node_exporter>`_ you can either build it for yourself or you can use the packages provided in `community-supplied COPR repository <https://copr.fedorainfracloud.org/coprs/ibotty/prometheus-exporters/>`_.
+The server metrics are gathered by `node_exporter <https://github.com/prometheus/node_exporter>`_.

 The following example uses COPR repository

 .. sourcecode:: bash

-    # On RHEL/CentOS 7
+    # On RHEL/Rocky Linux/...
+9
-    $> curl -Lo /etc/yum.repos.d/_copr_ibotty-prometheus-exporters.repo https://copr.fedorainfracloud.org/coprs/ibotty/prometheus-exporters/repo/epel-7/ibotty-prometheus-exporters-epel-7.repo
-    $> yum install -y node_exporter
+    $> dnf install golang-github-prometheus-node-exporter

-    # Either run node_exporter manually (nohup node_exporter &) or create systemd service if you want node_exporter to run
-    # at server reboot
-    # $> nohup node_exporter &
+    # Adjust the arguments used when starting the service to your liking
+    # You might want to only expose it locally with `--web.listen-address="127.0.0.1:9100"`
+    $> $EDITOR /etc/default/prometheus-node-exporter
+    # Start the service and enable it at boot time
+    $> systemctl enable --now prometheus-node-exporter

     $> tuleap config-set prometheus_node_exporter http://127.0.0.1:9100/metrics